 Integration of the luminosity function of galaxies over a kernel that measures their star formation rate yields the star formation rate per comoving volume in the Universe.
-Figure 9.9 shows a recent determination of this rate as a function of redshift based on measurements of the UV luminosity function of all galaxies brighter than $0.05L{\star}$ at z=3 (corresponding to an AB magnitude of -17.7).
-Most of these measurements are made from UV data, so the correction for dust extinction is particularly important (shown by the upper set of measurements here).
+Figure 10.10 shows a recent determination of this rate as a function of redshift based on measurements of the UV luminosity function of all galaxies brighter than $0.05L{\star}$ at z = 3 (corresponding to an AB magnitude of -17.7).
+Most of these measurements are made from UV data, so the correction for dust extinction is particularly important (the corrected form is shown by the upper set of measurements here).
 Also, one must note that this is a lower limit to the true star formation rate density, because it ignores feeble galaxies below the detection threshold.

 One obvious omission from our list of SFR indicators is the Lyman- $\alpha$ line, which as we discussed is useful in detecting high-redshift galaxies.
-However, as we will see in chapter 10, the interpretation of this emission line is fraught with uncertainties about the galaxy's dust content, ISM structure, outflow properties, and environment.
+However, as we will see in chapter 11, the interpretation of this emission line is fraught with uncertainties about the galaxy's dust content, ISM structure, outflow properties, and environment.
 Therefore, the Lyman- $\alpha$ line is not a good star formation rate indicator.
-However, one can still construct a luminosity function of emission in this line; Figure 9.10 shows recent determinations in the redshift range of z=3-6.6.
-In contrast to the luminosity function of photometrically-selected LBGs, LAEs do not appear
+However, one can still construct a luminosity function of emission in this line; Figure 10.11 shows recent determinations in the redshift range of z = 3-6.6.
+In contrast to the luminosity function of photometrically-selected LBGs, LAEs do not appear to change in comoving number density between z = 3-5.7, although their density appears to decline rapidly beyond that.
+This may be an indication of changes in the galaxy environments - and possibly reionization, though we will describe many reasons such an interpretation is difficult in chapter 11.

-Figure 9.9 The star formation rate density (left vertical axis) or luminosity density (right vertical axis) as functions of redshift (lower horizontal axis) and cosmic time (upper horizontal axis), for galaxies brighter than an AB magnitude of -17.7 (corresponding to $0.05L{\star}$ at z=3).
+Figure 10.10 The star formation rate density (left vertical axis) or luminosity density (right vertical axis) as functions of redshift (lower horizontal axis) and cosmic time (upper horizontal axis), for galaxies brighter than an AB magnitude of -17.7 (corresponding to $0.05L{\star}$ at z = 3).
 The conversion from observed UV luminosity to star formation rate assumed a Salpeter IMF for the stars.
 The upper curves includes dust correction based on estimated spectral slopes of the observed UV continuum.
-Figure credit: Bouwens, R., et al., preprint http://arxiv.org/pdf/1006.4360v4 (2010).
+Figure credit: Bouwens, R., et al., Astrophys.
+J., 737, 90 (2011).
+Reproduced with permission of the American Astronomical Society.